gustavoobastos/gustavoobastos/README.md

 ### Hi there 👋!
 Welcome to my profile!
+### I'm Gustavo, Senior Software Engineer, Enthusiastic in the search for challenges, always seeking to improve knowledge and improve good practices at work.
 <!--
 **gustavoobastos/gustavoobastos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.